FunDevelopment/fundev-site/docs/quick_tour.md

 ###Statements

 Fun is a declarative language.
-A Fun program is a specification of output.
-A Fun program can be either a script or a web site; in the latter case, Fun runs as a web server and the Fun program specifies web pages.
+A Fun program specifies output.
+Typically a Fun program is run as a web site, in which case the output consists of web pages.

-Fun programs consist of <b>definitions</b> and <b>constructions</b>.
+A Fun program is comprised of <b>definitions</b> and <b>constructions</b>.
+A definition associates a name with a (possibly empty) set of constructions and child definitions.
 A construction is a statement that potentially yields output.
 There are several kinds of constructions:

 * Blocks (code or data)
 * Control statements (loops, conditionals and redirections)